 5. Rating Scale Questions

-Also called ordinal questions, rating scale questions help researchers measure the opinions and attitudes of consumers in a quantitative way.
+Also called ordinal questions, these questions help researchers measure the opinions and attitudes of consumers in a quantitative way.
 This type of question comes with a range of response options.
 It could be from 1 to 5 or 1 to 10.

 In a survey, a respondent selects the number that accurately represents their response.
-Of course, you have to establish the value of the numbers on your rating scale for it to be effective.
+Of course, you have to establish the value of the numbers on your scale for it to be effective.

 With the lack of proper survey scaling, respondents won’t know how to answer the question.
 It also leads to inaccurate results.
 If you want to know how likely respondents are to give a product recommendation, you can establish a scale from 1 to 10.
 Then, assign the value of 1 and 10.
 The lowest number on the scale could, for instance, mean Not at All Likely while the highest value could represent Extremely Likely.

 Examples of rating scale questions:

 - On a scale of 1 to 10, how would you rate your last customer support interaction with us?
 (0=terrible, 10=amazing)

 - How likely are you to recommend our company to a friend or colleague on a scale of 1 to 5?
 1=very unlikely, 5=very likely

 6. Likert Scale Questions

-Likert scale questions can either be unipolar or bipolar.
-Unipolar scales center on the presence or absence of a quality.
+These questions can either be unipolar or bipolar.
+Unipolar scales center on the presence or absence of quality.
 Moreover, they don’t have a natural midpoint.
 For example, a unipolar satisfaction scale may have the following options: extremely satisfied, very satisfied, moderately satisfied, slightly satisfied, and not satisfied.

 Bipolar scales, on the other hand, are based on either side of neutrality.
 That means they have a midpoint.
 A common bipolar scale, for instance, may have the following options: extremely unsatisfied, very unsatisfied, somewhat unsatisfied, neither satisfied nor dissatisfied, somewhat satisfied, very satisfied, extremely satisfied.